PostgREST/postgrest/docs/how-tos/providing-images-for-img.rst

      add column type text,
      add column name text;

-Next, we set up an RPC endpoint that sets the content type and filename.
+Next, we set modify the function to set the content type and filename.
 We use this opportunity to configure some basic, client-side caching.
 For production, you probably want to configure additional caches, e.g. on the :ref:`reverse proxy <admin>`.

 .. code-block:: postgres

+   create domain "*/*" as bytea;

-   create function file(id int) returns bytea as
+   create function file(id int) returns "*/*" as
    $$
      declare headers text;
      declare blob bytea;